ianfnelson/blog.iannelson.uk/content/posts/2004-07-30-is-my-string-empty-some-c-performance-metrics.md

 * * *

-What&#8217;s the quickest way, in C#, to test whether a string is empty?&nbsp; This is a question which came to my mind yesterday.
-I&#8217;ve always been fond of:
+What’s the quickest way, in C#, to test whether a string is empty?&nbsp; This is a question which came to my mind yesterday.
+I’ve always been fond of:

 <pre>&lt;cdode class="language-clike">if (myString==String.Empty)  &lt;/code></pre>

-but it occured to me that this necessitates the creation and destruction of a second object (the empty string with which we&#8217;re comparing), so maybe it would be quicker to write:
+but it occured to me that this necessitates the creation and destruction of a second object (the empty string with which we’re comparing), so maybe it would be quicker to write:

 <pre>&lt;cdode class="language-clike">if (myString.Length==0)  &lt;/code></pre>